sambow23/Dell-XPS-13-7390-macOS/README.md

 - Apple Watch Unlock

 **Things to fix**
-- High Temps/CPU Power Hog (ACPI gpe6F to blame)
+- High Temps/CPU Power Hog (ACPI gpe6F to blame) (might be fixed now)
 - Combo Jack

 Monterey
 ----
 Please use the EFI inside the `Monterey` folder for macOS Monterey

-Everything that worked in macOS Big Sur seems to work perfectly fine here.
+Everything that worked in macOS Big Sur works here.

+The dreaded battery drain issue should be fixed now that gpe6F has been disabled via ACPI Patch

 CFG-Lock
 ----